-Recently, the long term capital gain has gained much attention because Biden administration is planning to increase the tax rate.
+Recently, the long term capital gain has gained much attention because Biden administration is planning to increase the tax rate (However, the proposal did not succeed.)
 The following diagram shows how the long term capital gain is taxed currently in all 6 base income and long term capital gain combinations.
-(The short term is taxed as ordinary income.)
+The short term is taxed as ordinary income.

 In case it is not super clear, here are the steps to compute the long term capital gain tax: